sul-dlss/SearchWorks/README.md

 2. Download jetty to the rails root if does not already exist.
 3. Unzip the downloaded jetty
 4. Index the local development/test fixtures
+5. Create a local development development config file `config/settings.local.yml`

+You will need to update the configuration in `config/settings.yml` to the correct URL for the `HOURS_API`

 Start jetty